 Long-Term Medical Needs – It is important to have sufficient information about the medical condition of any student with long-term medical needs.
 For boys who attend hospital appointments on a regular basis, special arrangements may also be necessary.
-Copies of letters of appointments should be given to the Head of Year and the appropriate Attendance Officer in the school office prior to attending the appointment.
+Copies of letters of appointments should be given to the Attendance Administer in the school office prior to attending the appointment.
 This information is to be included in the Health Care Plan.

-Non-emergency medication – This must be handed in to the Office and is administered there under the supervision of the a First Aider.
+Non-emergency medication – This must be handed to the First Aider in the Medical Room and is administered there under the supervision of the a First Aider.
 All students are encouraged to administer their own medication but, if necessary, the First Aider will help students take their medication safely.
 No child under 16 should be given medicines without their parent’s written consent.
-Non-emergency medication brought in for one day may be collected by the student from the Office at the end of the day.
+Non-emergency medication brought in for one day may be collected by the student from the Medical Room at the end of the day.

 Prescribed Medicines – Medicines should only be taken to school when essential; that is where it would be detrimental to a student’s health if the medicine were not administered during the school day.
 Bullers Wood School for Boys can only accept medicines that have been prescribed by a doctor or dentist.
 Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions for administration.